 Large hemangiomas and hemangiomas in areas such as the face, hands, feet, and genitalia may benefit from intervention.
 Your doctor will make a recommendation about your child’s care and spend extensive time with you so that you feel confident in your decision to pursue treatment.
 Austin patients may have a combination of medical, laser, and surgical options, which can:

 - Limit the size of the hemangioma.

 A hemangioma that gets in the way of vision, hearing, feeding, or breathing requires a more aggressive and immediate approach.
 Your doctor will talk with you about intervening with medical therapy or surgery and help you understand the details of what to expect.

 Bleeding or an Open Wound

 Austin children sometimes receive this diagnosis instead of hemangioma.
-A pyogenic granuloma is a type of vascular tumor.
+A pyogenic granuloma is another type of vascular tumor.
 It is a rapidly growing skin lesion that is prone to bleeding.
 Unlike most hemangiomas, pyogenic granulomas do not disappear on their own.
 Wellspring Craniofacial Group can provide guidance to your family about care during your consultation.

 Should I be concerned about my infant’s hemangioma?